• Home

 What kind of food and souvenirs can I find in Furong Ancient Town?

 Food in Furong Town are of great characteristic flavors.
 The sour and spicy rice tofu is the most recommended snack which is the same snack as in the movie.
 Tujia cured meat and sour fish soup are famous local dishes.
-About drinks, grinding tea and osmanthus wine are special.
-Tujia embroidery bags are unique souvenirs.
-If you want to buy food, cured meat, rock mushrooms and honey are nice choices.
+There are also special local drinks, grinding tea and osmanthus wine are special.
+Tujia embroidery bags are one of thee most unique and popular souvenirs.

 Are there any recommended viewpoints for photography?